j-wags/joint-demo/script.md

 value.
 We are left with 14 ligands out of our original 18.

-Having filtered out ligands with CYP3A4 issues, we are now moving on to free energy calculations of the remaining ligands, which we will dow ith OpenFE.
-There are a few ways to use OpenFE's tooling, there is a CLI which provides easy access to the most commonly-used features and a Python API which enables a wider set of more advanced features and options.
+Having filtered out ligands with CYP3A4 issues, we are now moving on to free energy calculations of the remaining ligands, which we will do with OpenFE.
+There are a few ways to use OpenFE's tooling - there is a CLI which provides easy access to the most commonly-used features and a Python API which enables a wider set of more advanced features and options.
 Here we'll be using the CLI, but there's lots of cool stuff in the API too.